azabelmena/ccom4086/machinelevelrepresentations/thegnudebugger/README.md

 We have successfully fixed the segmentation violating that `sum` was giving us.

 This is only a taste of what `gdb` can do.
-As we saw, it is usefull for finding errors and allowing us to fix them.
+As we saw, it is useful for finding errors and allowing us to fix them.
 The real power of it is that it gave us _insight_ into what the program was doing.
-With `gdb` we were able to see what was causing the segmentation violation wich was a deferencing of the `null` pointer.
+With `gdb` we were able to see what was causing the segmentation violation which was a dereferencing of the `null` pointer.
 Once we figured that out, we were able to patch the error and execute the program successfully.

-Now the `sum` program wasn't a complicated one, so the error was relatively easy to find; moreover, we did it with just the commands outlined above; in practive with more realistic programs, we would have to make use of additional `gdb` commands not listed to be able to get the full picture.
-For example; in practive with more realistic programs, we would have to make use of additional `gdb` commands not listed to be able to get the full picture.
+Now the `sum` program wasn't a complicated one, so the error was relatively easy to find; moreover, we did it with just the commands outlined above; in practice with more realistic programs, we would have to make use of additional `gdb` commands not listed to be able to get the full picture.
+For example; in practice with more realistic programs, we would have to make use of additional `gdb` commands not listed to be able to get the full picture.
 For example:

 ```bash